Q: What is an Executive MBA (EMBA) program?

 The Barton School of Business offers the only fully accredited Executive MBA in Kansas.
 In the interest of offering the most professional, quality business programs possible, WSU's Barton School of Business has achieved accreditation from the International Association for Management Education (AACSB).
 The AACSB is the premier accrediting agency for business administration and management degree programs.

 In graduate business education, the Barton School is also a member of the Graduate Management Admission Council (GMAC).

 Subjects areas in the EMBA program are the same as those taught in the traditional MBA program, but the EMBA curriculum also includes Seminar Topic courses in Executive Leadership, Negotiations, Human Resource Managemen, Innovation Management, New Product Development and Corporate Entrepreneurship.
 The extensive professional experience of the participants and unique structure of the program allow a maximum amount of course material in an accelerated timetable.

 In addition, WSU employs senior doctoral faculty experienced in teaching, research, and consulting as instructors to give students the most current knowledge in the fields of business.

-What is the difference between an "executive" and "traditional" MBA?
+What is the difference between an Executive MBA (EMBA) and MBA?

 In an EMBA classroom environment, you can expect a high level of interaction between the students and professor.
 This is not a professor lecturer / student listener type of classroom.
 You will probably learn as much from your classmates in discussion as from your professor.